r3kdotio/presentations-docker-security/README.md

 ## Solution:

-Force all volumes shared with the host to be read-only. sudo docker run -v /etc/resolv.conf:/etc/resolv.conf:ro  -it alpine:3.7 sh
+Force all volumes shared with the host to be read-only. docker run -v /etc/resolv.conf:/etc/resolv.conf:ro  -it alpine:3.7 sh

 ## Problem:

+A container running as root user can delete/overwrite privileged files in the container like rm /bin/ls [ZipSlip](https://github.com/snyk/zip-slip-vulnerability) is a real-world attack that exploits this.

+> docker run -v /etc/resolv.conf:/etc/resolv.conf  -it alpine:3.7 sh

+> rm /bin/ls

+> ls

+## Solution:

+Applications inside a docker container should run as a non-privileged user and should not be able to delete any critical files

+## Problem:

+> cat Dockerfile.dockeruser2001

 > docker build -t dockeruser2001  - < Dockerfile.dockeruser2001